 However, one does not have to be an historian to appreciate the skill and artistry of the nineteenth century firearms designers who created rifles and revolvers so advanced that they are still being produced today.

-In addition to the exhibit inside the Alamo Shrine, the Alamo staff and trained volunteers invite visitors to visit a hands-on exhibit of replicas of the historic firearms.
-Located behind the Alamo Shrine, the manned exhibit offers visitors the opportunity to discuss the history of the firearms as well as to see them up close.
+In addition to the exhibit of historic firearms inside the Alamo Shrine, the Alamo staff and trained volunteers invite visitors to visit a hands-on exhibit of replicas of the historic firearms.
+This hands-on experience is offered on Mondays, Wednesdays, Fridays, Saturdays and Sundays and is located in Convento Courtyard on the north side of the Alamo Shrine in good weather, and inside the Alamo Shrine in inclement weather.
+The interactive exhibit offers visitors the opportunity to discuss the history of the firearms as well as to see them up close.
 It is a way for families to learn Texas history in an interesting and entertaining way.

 Place: The Alamo